Support in Delaware (2026)

 Substantial and continuing change in circumstances that is not self-created, rendering the existing order unreasonable under 13 Del.
 C. Section 1519

-Delaware is one of only three states that uses the Melson Formula to calculate child support obligations.
-Developed by Delaware Family Court Judge Elwood F. Melson Jr., this approach is a refined version of the income shares model that incorporates a self-support reserve for each parent and a standard of living adjustment for the child.
+Delaware is one of only three states (along with Hawaii and Montana) that uses the Melson Formula to calculate child support obligations.
+Developed by Delaware Family Court Judge Elwood F. Melson Jr., this approach is a sophisticated refinement of the income shares model that distinguishes Delaware’s child support system from the simpler models used in most other states.

-1. Self-support reserve.
 The court first ensures that each parent retains enough income to meet their own basic needs.
 If a parent’s net income falls below the self-support threshold, the support obligation is reduced or eliminated.
+This step prevents the support calculation from pushing a parent into poverty — a protection that many other states’ simpler income shares models do not provide.

-2. Primary support obligation.
 The court calculates the child’s basic needs and allocates the cost between the parents based on their respective net incomes, after the self-support reserve has been subtracted.
+This step functions similarly to other income shares models: the child’s basic needs are quantified, and each parent is responsible for their proportionate share.

-3. Standard of living adjustment (SOLA).
 If either parent has income remaining after covering their self-support reserve and primary support share, a percentage of the excess is allocated to benefit the child, ensuring that the child shares in the parent’s higher standard of living.
+This step is what most distinguishes the Melson Formula from other models — it recognizes that children should benefit from their parents’ financial success, not just have their basic needs met.

 For a broader overview of support calculations, see our guide on how child support is calculated.
 You can also estimate your potential obligation using our child support calculator.